rafaelbaldasso/Khitai_Old/README.md

 ## A pentesting hub for recon and PoCs - Tested on Kali Linux

-> An improved Python version is under development!
+> Older version made in Shell Script - kept in here for legacy.

 ### # Installation:
 Copy the command below and paste it into your Kali terminal